-The provision of the services shall continue until April 30, 2022 and shall be extendable by concurrent periods of six months each, unless otherwise terminated.
+The provision of the services was in effect until April 30, 2022 and then will automatically renew every six months thereafter, unless otherwise terminated.
 The Company must provide six and 12 months written notice of termination for the VP Exploration and CEO, respectively, but reserves the right to waive such notice upon paying the fees, which would have accrued during these periods.
 Should the Company be subject to a change of control and the agreements terminate, the agreements will terminate immediately, and the Company will be required to pay the base fees equal to 24 and 36 months for the VP Exploration and CEO, respectively, at the rates equivalent to Capitalization greater than \$1,000,000, plus an amount equal to any discretionary bonus paid or accrued in the preceding 12 month period, payable in cash, common shares or combination of both at the discretion of the VP Exploration and CEO.